vicentealencar/pyfunct/README.md

 PyFuncT stands for Python Functional Testing and it is a small framework that aims to help writing functional automated tests with python, to test web applications.

 Principles:
-* <b>Organization</b>: Provides a clean workflow to store elements selectors, pages and config, helping you to keep your tests organized and reusable.
+* <b>Organization</b>: Provides a clean workflow to store element selectors, pages and config, helping you to keep your tests organized and reusable.

 * <b>Flexibility</b>: PyFunct tests are fully built with python, giving you total flexibility.
-With frameworks that provide natural-language like programming, sometimes it can get really tricky to perform simple actions (like opening two browsers in the same test if you need to test live updates, for instance)
+With frameworks that provide natural language-like programming, sometimes it can get really tricky to perform simple actions (like opening two browsers in the same test if you need to test live updates, for instance)

-* <b>Freedom</b>:  Most of the framework is customizable and optional, it means you can choose not to use some part of it or make a few tweaks, if necessary.
+* <b>Freedom</b>:  Most of the framework is customizable and optional, so that you can choose not to use some parts of it or make a few tweaks, if necessary.

 PyFunct includes:
-* Pages (which holds elements selectors and URLS)
+* Pages (which holds element selectors and URLs)
 * Actions
 * Config (global configuration easily manageable)
 * [Splinter](http://splinter.cobrateam.info/) driver compatibility, which includes selenium, phantomJS, zopetest and more